 Those who want to learn more about the art form can attend one of the free Xiqu Centre tours.
 The 60-minute tours, conducted in Cantonese, English or Mandarin, introduce visitors to the centre, including its design and facilities, plus interesting facts about the culture and stories behind the art of xiqu.

 The Xiqu Centre has six restaurants on-site.
-For sweet treats, try tiny bites of goodness at GO Cakes, and wash it down with bubble tea from Daily Tea Time.
 For a proper sit-down Cantonese meal, take a seat at Moon Lok Chinese Restaurant, or get the cha chaan teng experience at Peony Garden.
+Or go for a simple bubble tea from Daily Tea Time.

 Getting to the Xiqu Centre is very convenient, with easy access to Austin MTR Station (Exit F) via an underground walkway.
 It is also about a ten minute walk from Jordan MTR Station, along Austin Road.